scm1210/GPT-classifier/README.md

 - Data: subset of the data to run the script

-- Examples: Two csvs, which were used to feed the classifier the examples
+- Examples: Two csvs, which were used to feed the classifier the examples for few shot learning

 - Output: The output from our classification task